Mike Ford Player Props: Mariners vs. Royals

-The Seattle Mariners, including Mike Ford (.037 slugging percentage in past 10 games, including zero homers), battle starter Brady Singer and the Kansas City Royals at Kauffman Stadium, Monday at 8:10 PM ET.
+The Seattle Mariners, including Mike Ford (.115 slugging percentage in past 10 games, including no homers), take on starter Jordan Lyles and the Kansas City Royals at Kauffman Stadium, Tuesday at 8:10 PM ET.

-In his last game he had a hitless showing (0-for-1) against the Orioles.
+In his last game, he went 1-for-3 with a double against the Royals.

 Mike Ford Game Info & Props vs. the Royals